 For practical reasons, an authority file may not include documents published during a certain period (not longer than two months) before the date when the authority file was generated by the IPO.
-This period depends on the document processing practices of the Office and, should an IPO submit a definition file as laid down in paragraphs 3738 and 3938 below, then it is recommended to indicate there the date of the publication of the latest document listed in the authority file.
+This period depends on the document processing practices of the Office and, should an IPO submit a definition file as laid down in paragraphs 3736 and 3738 below, then it is recommended to indicate there the date of the publication of the latest document listed in the authority file.

-For alignment with the requirements of the Patent Cooperation Treaty (PCT) Minimum Documentation, information on which sections of the publication are text-searchable must be provided in an authority file (see paragraphs 13, 33 and 34 below).

 DATA ELEMENTS

 For each publication, the authority file should contain the following minimum data elements to uniquely identify all types of patent documents as originally published by the IPO: